Chapter 12 : Lust and Damnation

 That was the point, when Hermione started regretting going there; for a moment she could not understand her ever growing desire to see Severus Snape, her rescuer, her...

 All she felt was dense fury and hatred.

 He accused her.
-He accused her of having a relationship with Harry.
-He must have seen or sensed that memory of her and Harry together… and now he thought that they… that she loved Harry.
+Wait!
+He accused her!
+He-accused-her-that-there-was-something-between-her-and-Harry!
+Maybe he have seen or sensed that memory of her and Harry together… but... and now he thought that they… that she loved Harry.
 Was he... jealous?

 This new idea finally cleared the red mist of anger from before her eyes.

 Snape was jealous.
-Japardice’s chiselled features slowly softened; beneath their surface cruel, sharp, and almost painful joy was lurking.
+Jade’s chiselled features slowly softened; beneath their surface cruel, sharp, and almost painful joy was lurking.

 Snape was betrayed by his own demon of jealousy.
 He must have understood what was going on in Hermione’s mind, because he abruptly stood up and stepped forth, pointing at the door.

 “Go.
+Get lost.
 You’ve come in vain.
 I can’t and I will not help you.
 That is all I can say.”
 The door softly opened obeying to the silent command of Snape’s wand.

-Japardice’s mouth unwillingly curved into a soft smile; light waves of laugh engulfed Hermione, which finally burst into a ripple of laughter.
+Jade’s mouth unwillingly curved into a soft smile; light waves of laugh engulfed Hermione, which finally burst into a ripple of laughter.
+It became clear.
+Crystal clear!
 Snape was scared, scared of her, scared of good-old Hermione Granger, the Little-Know-It-All.